 Cities across the world are setting out plans to increase the availability and frequency of public transport to tackle environmental and societal challenges.
 However, a key challenge remains in ensuring public transport is accessible and inclusive for all in society.

-INCLUSION is a 3-year project that aims to address a number of challenges related to the accessibility of public transport in specific urban and rural areas where accessibility, inclusive mobility and equity challenges are greatest.
+INCLUSION was a 3-year project that aims to address a number of challenges related to the accessibility of public transport in specific urban and rural areas where accessibility, inclusive mobility and equity challenges are greatest.

-The project runs from October 2017 until December 2020.
+The project ran from October 2017 until December 2020.